-Housing & Community
+Housing & Community Development

 as well as matters relating to subdivision and land development, zoning, code enforcement, building inspections, engineering and health and sanitation.
 The department also administers and supports various advisory boards including: Planning Commission, Zoning Hearing Board, Health Board, Environmental Advisory Council and Fire Board.

-The Township On-Lot Management Program.
-Part of this program includes the inspection and proper maintenance of on-lot systems.
+The Township On-Lot Management Program includes the inspection and proper maintenance of on-lot systems.
 The program requires all property owners with on-lot systems to have their tanks pumped and inspected by a registered hauler once every four years.
-The properties with on-lot systems are divided into four geographic sections.
-Property owners within a given geographic section will be notified when, in the four year cycle, they are to have their system pumped and inspected.
-Along with the notification a “Septic System Report
+The properties with on-lot systems are allocated to one of four geographic regions & property owners will be notified when, in the four year cycle, they are to have their system pumped and inspected.
+Included with the notification, a Septic System Report